The-CM-corp/CM-Nutshell/README.md

 # Nutshell: Your One Stop Shop

 Nutshell is a new app that provides everything a user could need, all in one nice shell.
 The app provides a way for users to keep track of their daily tasks, chat with other users, and share news articles and events.
-Nutshell is written using the React framework.

 # Getting Started
 To run Nutshell locally, create an empty directory and clone the project by running the following command in your terminal: ``` git@github.com:The-CM-corp/CM-Nutshell.git ```